oklas/join-webpack-plugin/README.md

 # join plugin for webpack

-Webpack plugin with loader that join sources to single asset by predefined method.
+Webpack plugin with loader that join sources by predefined method.

 This plugin produce single asset for set of files.
+There are multiple assets may be produced with grouping technic.
 The set of files may be splitted to groups of set of files that produce group of assets.

 The method of joining is defined by specified function.

-This is more genearl purpose (and more flexible) plugin.
-Consider to use more simple [merge-webpack-plugin](merge-webpack-plugin) instead of this.
+This is more general purpose (and more flexible) plugin.
+Consider to use more simple [merge-webpack-plugin](https://github.com/oklas/merge-webpack-plugin) instead of this.

 - [Install](#install)